POLISHING YOUR PROSE: KEEPING IT YOURS

-The writing of a novel may be the product of years of toil; of late nights at a glowing screen after your children have gone to bed; of lonely mornings with your notebook and pencil and only a slowly cooling cup of coffee for company; of manic getting-up in the middle of the night to scribble down an idea that’s just landed in your subconscious – all and more of these.
-The result is the product of your imagination – delivered as bubbling creativity, or squeezed, kicking and screaming, from your inner psyche.
-Or indeed many other things, as referenced by the ways writers have written about their art over the centuries.
+Your novel may be the product of years of toil; of late nights at a glowing screen after your children have gone to bed; of lonely mornings with your notebook and pencil and only a slowly cooling cup of coffee for company; of manic getting up in the middle of the night to scribble down an idea that’s just landed in your subconscious – all and more of these.
+The result is the product of your imagination – delivered as bubbling creativity, or eased gradually from your inner psyche.
+Or indeed many other things, as referenced by the many authors who have written about their art over the centuries.